Welcome to the Vancouver Plan!

 • Create an integrated network of public spaces, ecological corridors, greenways and active modes of travel (walking, rolling, and biking).

 • Make space for ecology to function at the site, neighbourhood and city-wide scale.

 Examples of building types in the Metro Core/Broadway, Municipal Town Centre, Rapid Transit Area, Neighbourhood Centre, Village, Multiplex Area.

 Neighbourhood TypesAs shown in the map and legend above, the Vancouver Plan describes different Neighbourhood Types, each that advances a Key Direction.
 The neighbourhood areas also have additional policies related to housing, jobs, buildings, nature, public realm, and other topics.

-The principal centre of business, employment, cultural, and entertainment activity for the city and the region.
-Also, an area with significant housing, including affordable and non-market rental homes.
+Principal centre of business, employment, cultural, and entertainment activity for the city and region.

 Municipal Town Centre